How Do Top Advisors Bring High-Net-Worth Clients?

 Set Expectations With the Second Chair Advisor

 It’s challenging to let go of the reigns, especially those customers who have been with you since the beginning of your career.
-Nobody wants to abandon someone they’ve built a rapport with, but when you’ve outgrown an account, it’s time to bring in your second chair.
+Nobody wants to abandon someone they’ve built a rapport with, but when you’ve outgrown an account, or you’re ready to advance to the next rung of the Advisor Career Path Ladder, then it’s time to bring in your second chair.

-The second chair supports more experienced advisors.
+The second chair supports more experienced wealth professionals.
 They often assist their superiors with administrative responsibilities and onboarding in addition to handling smaller clients by themselves.

 What is your ideal client?
 Think about this—spend some time sketching out your perfect buyer persona.
 Now, compare that to your portfolio of clients.
 Which accounts don’t match your criteria?
 Can those be transferred to a second chair advisor?

 “If you have the right people around—with a client-first mentality—it’s all going to work out.”

 Include your second chair advisor in your meetings so that when it is time for you to shift your responsibilities, your clients will already feel comfortable and confident working with your replacement.

 You’re busy focusing on higher-wealth clients, as you should be.
 So, your second chair advisor will take better care of the smaller clients because they have time to give each account the attention it deserves.